korinnalindemann/korinnalindemann.github.io/_pages/research.md

 ### Working Papers
 <ul>
   <li>
-  <b>  <a href="https://doi.org/10.31219/osf.io/vyfcm"> Lingering Memories of the Past?
-The Ideological Behaviour of Immigrants Socialised in Authoritarian Regimes</a> </b>
+   <a href="https://doi.org/10.31219/osf.io/vyfcm"> Lingering Memories of the Past?
+The Ideological Behaviour of Immigrants Socialised in Authoritarian Regimes</a>

   <details >
  <summary><small>Abstract</small></summary>